wandnz/streamevmon/README.md

 need the ability to run Docker containers for many of these tests to work.

 To generate documentation, use the menu item "Tools > Generate Scaladoc".

+If using IntelliJ Ultimate with the Python plugin, you should see a few prompts encouraging you to import the `Streamevmon-scripts` Python module.
+Following the prompts is generally the best course of action here.
+It's highly recommended to set up a new Virtualenv environment, and set it as the Python interpreter wherever possible.

 ## Packaging